microsoft/ComplianceCxE/docs/playbooks/fsicc.md

 </figure>

 On the "Choose conditions and review percentage" page.
 Choose the direction you want to monitor communication.
-You have trree options here:
+You have tree options here:

 -	Inbound Detects communications sent to supervised users from external and internal senders, including other supervised users in this policy.